jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 # Remember that one size does not fit all

 What is good for users on high bandwidth network -- for example, prefetching -- is not always good for users with limited data plans or low bandwidth (developing countries, users on data roaming).
 [Networking Information API, Client Hints, dynamic request rewriting through a service worker](https://calendar.perfplanet.com/2018/dynamic-resources-browser-network-device-memory/) might be useful to mitigate some of those concerns.

+# Performance is a moving target

+Your website does not live in isolation.
+The browsers are updated and get faster ([but sometimes slower, by accident](https://phabricator.wikimedia.org/phame/live/7/post/117/performance_testing_in_a_controlled_lab_environment_-_the_metrics/)), the users replace their devices, the mobile and landline networks are upgraded -- keep that in mind when analyzing long term performance KPIs.

+The demographics of your website can also change as it gets popular in new countries, and in extreme case, [your global metrics might worsen when you ship a real massive improvement!](http://blog.chriszacharias.com/page-weight-matters)

 # Write down what you learn